T

 restaurant

-• Expect to share tables during peak hours.
+• Expect it to be busy during peak lunch hours.

 Roman Theatre